ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/brave_new_world/brave_new_world.md

 # What if Zanzibar is one of the first to make this happen.

-> Our idea is to implement all of this in
+> Our idea is to implement all of this in OurTown and show that such a system can work end2end.

+* Implement a digital authentication system usable for every country's digital use case (like a digital passport), following standards as set by international organizations like world bank, african union, … Only one single sign on system.
+* Implement a land bank system which covers the full nation and is also kept up to date by the OurTown Residents itself but protected and audited by satellite and super correct GPS system.
 * Implement a super efficient TAX system where everyone participates in most transparency and lowest cost
-* Implement a digital authentication system usable for every country's digital use case (like a digital passport), following standards as set by international organizations like world bank, african union, … Only one single sign on system.
-* Implement a land bank system which covers the full nation and is also kept up to date by the citizens itself but protected and audited by satellite and super correct GPS system.
-* Implement CBDC (Central Bank Currency) as recommended by the world bank & african union.
+* Implement Complementary Digital Currencies to let OurTown Residents use this for their daily needs
-* Implement a country education system where every citizen can participate as teacher and/or student.
+* Implement an education system where every OurTown Resident can participate as teacher and/or student.
-* Implement a digital health system which can unlock primary health care to everyone at a much lower cost using means available by the citizens already (knowledge, herbs, best practices, generic medicine, …)
+* Implement a digital health system which can unlock primary health care to everyone at a much lower cost using means available by the OurTown Residents already (knowledge, herbs, best practices, generic medicine, …)
-* Implement a government system which is also an antidote against the cyber pandemic.
 * Implement a new digital backbone (internet system) to support all above with best sovereignty and security.

 **All of this is not only possible, we have a plan for it and can be the first ones in the world to pull it off.**

 # Let's do it together

 We have ideas how this can be implemented at lowest possible cost with maximum benefit for Zanzibar. \

 The basis requirements:

-* **No corruption possible, all is transparent.**
 * All knowledge in the country.
 Incredible opportunities to grow.
-* All required technology (software) in the country is open source, unlimitedly usable and managed by teams in the country ready for the future.
+* All required technology (software) in the country is open source, unlimitedly usable and managed by teams in OurTownready for the future.
+* All super transparent and done by OurTown for OurTown